albrechtjonas/Java-Algorithm-NeuralNetwork/README.md

 7das
 6sadas
 5aas
-3 damn that is weird
+3 damn that is wedasdsa
-2a
 how would you do this
 dd